Surreal conversation between jaywalker and traffic cop in SZ goes viralPosted: 05/20/2013 9:00 am

 Here is a translation/transcript of the conversation that you can hear on Anhui Satellite Television.
 The footage had subtitles and soundtracks added to it to make parts of it appear like a Taiwan comedy show, raising some questions as to whether it’s genuine.

-But if a scriptwriter came up with this, he or she must be amazingly creative:
+But if a scriptwriter came up with this, he or she should be on the next plane to Hollywood:

 Traffic cop: You, you you.
 Come here.
 (She stops.)
 Do you see the traffic light?